1 Definitions in these terms and conditions

 3.10 The Price is that sum quoted or agreed between the Seller and the Buyer in writing, or at the current prevailing price list.

 3.20 The Seller will be entitled to make additional charges for handling, packaging and delivery as is deemed appropriate.

-3.30 The prices are correct at time of print, prices are subject to change in line with market activity without prior notice.
+3.30 The prices are correct at time of print and are priced per lens, prices are subject to change in line with market activity without prior notice.

 4 Delivery and Risk